-Non-use and lack of fire moves this plant community to the 1.3 Community.
-Plant decadence and standing dead plant material impede energy flow.
-Water and nutrient cycles may become impaired.
+Non-use and lack of fire causes the Reference Plant Community to shift to the 1.3 Community.
+Plant decadence and standing dead plant material impedes energy flow.
+Water and nutrient cycles are impaired.

-Pathway 1.2A Community 1.2 to 1.1

-Grazing with adequate recovery periods, proper stocking, and prescribed fire return this community to the
+Pathway 1.2A Community 1.2 to 1.1 Grazing that allows for adequate recovery opportunity between grazing events, proper stocking rate, and prescribed fire shift this community back to the Reference Plant Community.
+When normal precipitation resumes, western wheatgrass may expand into bare areas, created by drought.

-Reference Community, relative to climatic conditions.
-Drought followed by a return of normal precipitation may cause western wheatgrass to increase.